 In the 1970s, genealogist Eve McLaughlin, working for retired Exeter solicitor Cyril Courtney Yeo, compiled a wide-ranging report on early Yeo history.
 Mr Yeo sent a copy of the report to Reg Walter, whose comments about McLaughlin’s work [note 1] included ‘her notes certainly convey a professional touch of realism and legal authority as regards tenure and ancient relationships between a wife and eldest son’.

-The following transcription of McLaughlin’s report has been edited for ease of reading and one or two dates have been corrected.
+The following transcription of McLaughlin’s report has been edited for ease of reading, one or two dates have been corrected, and the individuals mentioned in the report are included in the online Index.
 Her findings are perceptive and revealing; despite the time that has elapsed they merit careful consideration.

 If you have any comments, please let us know via the Contact Us page.